jbroadway/elefant/README.md

 # Pink Elefant

-This is the PHP framework behind the PinkTicket.ca website.
-It was created as my take on how PHP MVC should be done, based on almost 12 years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its huge size still got some things right that I haven't seen elsewhere.
+This is the PHP framework behind the [PinkTicket.ca](http://www.pinkticket.ca/) website.
+It was created as my take on how PHP MVC should be done, based on 12 years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its huge size did get a few things right that I haven't seen elsewhere.
 This is my attempt at taking those things and starting fresh.

 This framework doesn't look much at all like most other PHP-based MVC frameworks, but I've never been able to stomach the disconnect they have with